New costs for 2021

 Revised fee structure

-*These data will be made available in 2022 via the Research Access Platform (see below) at no additional cost (over and above the Tier 1 payment).
+* These data will be made available in 2022 via the Research Analysis Platform at no additional cost (over and above the Tier 1 payment).

-** The imaging data will be available for download with the Tier 3 payment: but at no additional cost over and above the Tier 2 payment via the Research Access Platform in 2022
+** The imaging data will be available for download with the Tier 3 payment: but at no additional cost over and above the Tier 2 payment via the Research Analysis Platform in 2022.
+Imaging derived phenotypes will be available as part of Tier 1.

 UK Biobank’s MTA is being updated to reflect both the changes in application processes and procedures that UK Biobank has put in place to facilitate use of the data by researchers and the changes in prevailing legislation and regulatory guidance (particularly as regards data protection).
 The underlying arrangements in the MTA remain as before, namely that researchers are obliged to publish their findings and return their results to UK Biobank and the provisions governing IP rights are effectively unchanged.